Alex-D-Green/LampWebStoreDemo/ReadMe.md

 decision in my opinion.

 In this demo project I assumed that our goal is maximal separation.
-As if it's a outlining for a "big" App which is developing by several teams etc. The Onion architecture was chosen by the same purpose.
+As if it's a outlining for a "big" App which is developing by several teams etc. The Onion architecture was chosen for the same purpose.

 There is an iffy moment in this demo project about dependency injection, about composition root to be more precisely.
 I know that composition should be done in a single place and only that assembly should use IoC.